rwijay10/rwijay10/README.md

 📌 Currently...

-    🌱 Exploring AI in cybersecurity
+    🌱 Familiarising self with modern cybersecurity techniques

-    📘 Writing about biometrics and identity management
+    📘 Participating in CTFs

-    💼 Open to full-time roles or research opportunities in cybersecurity
+    💼 Open to full-time roles, internships, or research opportunities in cybersecurity